Teutooni/cumulocity-tedge-demo/README.md

 ## Cloud

 The cloud is quite limited compared to a fully fledged cloud service like Azure or AWS.
 It offers prebuilt web applications for administration, cockpit, device management, digital twin management etc. in the portal.
-These can be extended or branded (say, making a new widget for cockpit), although they seem to be Angular JS based and at least their SDK is depracated.
+These can be extended or branded (say, making a new widget for cockpit), although they seem to be Angular JS based and at least their SDK is deprecated.

 Some supported features:
 * Hosting web applications that can use whatever HTML5/javascript-based frameworks you want.